goatshriek/stumpless/README.md

 ## Severity Shorthand

-It's common to specify severity levels directly in logging calls, so stumpless provides a number of macro functions and `#define`s to make this less verbose and more efficient.
+It's common to specify severity levels directly in logging calls, so stumpless provides some macro functions to make this less verbose and more efficient.
 For example, to log messages with a severity of INFO, you can do this:

 ```c
 stump_i( "this gets logged as an info message" );
 ```

-Using these functions also has the added benefit that they can be removed at compile time simply by defining the `STUMPLESS_ENABLE_UPTO` or `STUMPLESS_DISABLE_DOWNTO` symbols.
-This makes it easy to change logging levels between builds to allow prod and debug builds to not require source changes.
+Using these functions has the added benefit that they can be removed at compile time by simply defining the `STUMPLESS_ENABLE_UPTO` or `STUMPLESS_DISABLE_DOWNTO` symbols.
+This makes it easy to change logging levels between builds, for example to have prod and debug versions without differences in their source code.

 ```c
 // be sure to define this before stumpless.h gets included